0

 Subtitle 1

-Everything is done, as far as possible, to promote well-being at work.
-Noise pollution generated by production activities is reduced thanks to micro-perforated soundproof walls that improve acoustics.
-To cope with high temperatures, the building, in addition to being constructed according to the RT2012 standard, is fully air-conditioned.
+Every effort has been made to promote well-being at work.
+Noise pollution generated by production activities is reduced thanks to micro-perforated soundproof walls, which improve the acoustics.
+To cope with high temperatures, the building is fully air-conditioned and has been constructed in accordance with the RT2012 standard.

 02.